syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Getting-Started.md

 ![](Getting-Started_Images/GettingStarted-img5.jpg)

-*	MultiColumnTreeView Node Collection Editor will be opened and click `Add Node` to add a node into multicolumntreeview.
+*	MultiColumnTreeView Node Collection Editor will be opened and click `Add Node` to add a node into MultiColumnTreeView.

 ![](Getting-Started_Images/GettingStarted-img6.jpg)